 This shrine is primarily known as the originating point of Ganges River.
 It is the place where Lord Shiva took Ganges in his hair curls.
 Gaumukh is the place where the Ganges is emerged from Gangotri Glacier.

 On Bhagirath Shila, which is positioned near temple, it is said that King Bhagirath performed penance to please Goddess Ganga and make her agree to come on earth from heaven.

 To reduce the shattering pace of Ganges while it was coming to earth, Lord Shiva took the stream in His matted hair.
 There is a submerged Shivlinga where it is said that Lord Shiva sat to receive the stream.

 Also Read: Gangotri Temple Opening & Closing Dates

 The History of Yamunotri

-Pay a visit to Chota Chardham and get your soul drenched in spirituality and calmness.
+Pay a visit to Chota Chardham in Uttarakhand and get your soul drenched in spirituality and calmness.